 If you work as an early childhood teacher and were accredited as a Proficient Teacher in an interim arrangement until 2018, you are required to complete a minimum of 20 hours of NESA registered PD.

 This may also include any current TAFE study, which is recognised through an application process to NESA.
-Application for recognition of study through TAFE (Microsoft Word 63 KB)
+Download the application for recognition of TAFE as PD (Word 65 KB).

 Teacher Identified PD

 Teacher Identified PD covers formal and informal training, courses, workshops, seminars and activities you might attend either in or outside of working hours.
 Teachers can record this as Teacher Identified PD.
 The following activities may also count as Teacher Identified PD:

 - planning for the delivery of professional learning